Wed 24 May 2017

 Bathrooms want to look fresh and clean.
 Ensure that there is adequate light and consider replacing single pendants with spotlighting.
 Pay attention to the details around the tiling and bathroom fixtures and fittings.
 Most buyers insist on at least one shower within a property and the bathroom is a wonderful place to make a real wow with prospective buyers without investing a ridiculous amount of money in the upgrading of the suite and associated fittings.

 Green with envy

 Making the most use of your outside space to enjoy the infrequent summer sunshine is essential.
 Well, planned decking or patio areas for entertaining gives potential buyers an idea of the summer evenings that they may be able to enjoy in the future.
 Family houses benefit from a well-cut and maintained lawn area and storage always comes in handy for the paraphernalia required to maintain such a garden.
 Even if you just stick to the basics and clean-up, weed, trim back unruly bushes and feed the lawn it can certainly help the overall impression of the garden and splashes of colour in the flower beds will not go unnoticed.

 Enjoy outside inside

 Have you thought about adding a conservatory?
 A well designed and planned garden room, conservatory or orangery can enhance the value and saleability of your property significantly.
-In some instances conservatories do not require planning permission within permissible development, although must comply with Building Regulations.
-Speak to local providers and consider the impact as to whether or not you are taking away an essential areas of garden but it must feel as though the conservatory is an extension of the home and not just an add-on.
+In some instances, conservatories do not require planning permission within the permissible development, although must comply with Building Regulations.
+Speak to local providers and consider the impact as to whether or not you are taking away essential areas of garden but it must feel as though the conservatory is an extension of the home and not just an add-on

 Park it, off-street parking